cloudquery/cloudquery/website/tables/oracle/oracle_virtualnetwork_internet_gateways.md

 # Table: oracle_virtualnetwork_internet_gateways

-This table shows data for Oracle Virtualnetwork Internet Gateways.
+This table shows data for Oracle Virtual Network Internet Gateways.

 The composite primary key for this table is (**region**, **compartment_id**, **id**).